🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 Young men with nothing going for them, with nothing to lose, will engage in these extreme acts, which is what it appears we are seeing now with the death of Charlie Kirk.

-And my fear now, as I have privately made more serious predictions, but I will keep uh for for a variety of reasons I don't want to say too much on.
+And my fear now, as I have privately made more serious predictions, but I will keep for a variety of reasons I don't want to say too much on, my fear is there are an equal amount of young men.

-And my fear right now is that there is a young man who has spent the past few years watching Charlie Kirk videos, who is inspired by Charlie for good reason to be, who has turned his life around for the better.
+And my fear right now is that there is a young man who has spent the past few years watching Charlie Kirk videos, who is inspired by Charlie, for good reason to be, who has turned his life around for the better.

-He's perhaps begun working out, he's perhaps taken up taken up a new job.
+He's perhaps taken up a new job.

-There was a viral post where a mother was saying, This is my son.
+There was a viral post where a mother was saying, this is my son.

 He watches Charlie's content and he is a hard worker.